hashicorp/terraform-provider-azurerm/website/docs/r/netapp_pool.html.markdown

 * `size_in_tb` - (Required) Provisioned size of the pool in TB.
 Value must be between `2` and `500`.

+~> **NOTE** `2` TB capacity pool sizing is currently in preview.
+You can only take advantage of the `2` TB minimum if all the volumes in the capacity pool are using `Standard` network features.
+If any volume is using `Basic` network features, the minimum size is `4` TB.
+See [here](https://learn.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-set-up-capacity-pool) for more information.

 * `qos_type` - (Optional) QoS Type of the pool.
 Valid values include `Auto` or `Manual`.

 * `tags` - (Optional) A mapping of tags to assign to the resource.